-A list of facilities for SEE testing is provided of the BSS (https://escies.org)
+A list of facilities for SEE testing is provided in the ESA Radiation Database section of ESCIES (https://escies.org).

 SEE facilities are subject to change and it is the User's responsibility to verify that they still meet the requirements and needs of the specific test to be carried out.